 Blue-green algae (BGA) blooms can be harmful to the health of people and animals.

-Further information about blue-green algae is available from the Department of Environment Land Water and Planning (DELWP) website or by calling 136 186.
+Further information about blue-green algae is available from the Water and Catchments Group website or by calling 136 186.

-Information on Health effects of Blue-green algae are available from Health.Vic website or by calling 1300 761 874 (business hours)
+Information on Health effects of Blue-green algae are available from Health.Vic website or by calling 1300 761 874 during business hours.

 For enquiries about specific waterways it is best to contact the right agency.